Toledo Cherokee

 The Toledo Cherokee are a junior ice hockey team in the United States Premier Hockey League (USPHL) as part of the Premier Division.
 The team plays their home games at the Team Toledo Ice House in Toledo, Ohio.
 The team is coached by Kenny Miller since 2012.

 History

 Before moving to Tier III Junior A hockey, the Cherokee competed in Junior B hockey, the team won the Junior B National Championship in 1998.
 The team was founded in the Central States Hockey League (CSHL) in 1993.
 In 2010, the CSHL became the North American 3 Hockey League (NA3HL).
 The Cherokee left the NA3HL in 2018 for the Premier Division of the United States Premier Hockey League, a non-sanctioned league.

+Season-by-season records

 Alumni

 The Cherokee have produced a number of alumni playing in higher levels of junior hockey, NCAA and ACHA college programs, and professional hockey.